-While there may be endless reasons why your Indianapolis home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
-Recognizing what they are may create some personal understanding what a technician means when they address the routes for resolving the problem.
-Here are the 5 most common problems that may cause your AC unit to fail.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+Although there are potentially hundreds of reasons why your Indianapolis home’s central air conditioner may need to be serviced, there are a few reasons that are most common.
+Recognizing what they are may create some personal understanding what a technician means when they address the options for resolving the problem.
+Here are the top five problems that may cause your AC unit to fail.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Faulty AC wiring

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system. depleting levels of refrigerant may indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
 All refrigerant leaks should be located and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not turning

-The fan on your outside AC unit is responsible for transferring the heat from your Indianapolis home to the outside air.
+The outside fan is responsible for transferring the heat from your Indianapolis home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.

 - Outside air conditioner unit not functional

-A frozen coil often indicates an issue with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or blocked return air ductwork.
 Frozen indoor coils could also be the result of low refrigerant.